Admin Admin

 Upsets resulting in large amounts of oil entering sewer systems can quickly overload oil roll skimmers, which is why an oil skimmer pipe is always used as a backup oil removal device.

+Oil roll skimmers will also not remove floating debris and paraffins, which may be present.
 Beyond the systems and components that comprise the design of an API separator, there are issues to be aware of regarding process operations in petroleum refineries and petrochemical plants which can affect the operation and effectiveness of API separators, including changes in crude oils, the presence of emulsions and spent caustic being sent to the separator.

 Operational Issues Can Affect Separator Efficiency